Generic name: flurbiprofen sodium

-Pregnancy Category C. Flurbiprofen has been shown to be embryocidal, delay parturition, prolong gestation, reduce weight, and/or slightly retard growth of fetuses when given to rats in daily oral doses of 0.4 mg/kg (approximately 300 times the human daily topical dose) and above.
+Flurbiprofen has been shown to be embryocidal, delay parturition, prolong gestation, reduce weight, and/or slightly retard growth of fetuses when given to rats in daily oral doses of 0.4 mg/kg (approximately 300 times the human daily topical dose) and above.
 There are no adequate and well-controlled studies in pregnant women.
-Flurbiprofen sodium ophthalmic solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Flurbiprofen Sodium Ophthalmic Solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from flurbiprofen sodium, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Transient burning and stinging upon instillation and other minor symptoms of ocular irritation have been reported with the use of flurbiprofen sodium ophthalmic solution.
-Other adverse reactions reported with the use of flurbiprofen sodium ophthalmic solution include: fibrosis, hyphema, miosis, mydriasis, and ocular hyeremia.
+Transient burning and stinging upon instillation and other minor symptoms of ocular irritation have been reported with the use of Flurbiprofen Sodium Ophthalmic Solution.
+Other adverse reactions reported with the use of Flurbiprofen Sodium Ophthalmic Solution include: fibrosis, hyphema, miosis, mydriasis, and ocular hyperemia.

 Increased bleeding tendency of ocular tissues in conjunction with ocular surgery has also been reported (see Warnings).